-- Logical information and expressive information - Factors (bases) to describe expressive information - Facial expressions (as example) - 6 factors of surprise, fear, dislike, anger, happiness, and sorrow - A still debatable problem in psychology - Theory of mind [D. Premack et. al.'78]
+Logical information and expressive information

-- Different individuals have different minds. - Those who don't have theory of mind have difficulty in understanding this fact. - One of the theories that explains the cause of autism (自閉症) [S. Baron-Cohen'91] - Difficulty in reading the mind of others and understanding that everybody has one's own mind. - Difficulty in reading the facial expressions. - Abnormality in information processing in the "old" brain.
+- Factors (bases) to describe expressive information - Facial expressions (as example) - 6 factors of surprise, fear, dislike, anger, happiness, and sorrow - A still debatable problem in psychology - Theory of mind [D. Premack et. al.'78] - The ability to attribute mental states to oneself and others and to understand that others have different mental states than one's own. - Different individuals have different minds. - Those who don't have theory of mind have difficulty in understanding this fact. - One of the theories that explains the cause of autism (自閉症) [S. Baron-Cohen'91] - Difficulty in reading the mind of others and understanding that everybody has one's own mind. - Difficulty in reading the facial expressions. - Abnormality in information processing in the "old" brain.